bno1/X4FProjector/README.md

-The purpose is to provide as much (useful) information as possible to aid players who want to optimize their play, to provide this information in format that is easy to read and process, and to provide this information on demand (no need to wait for wiki pages to update their data -- just rerun this script).
+The purpose is to provide as much (useful) information as possible to aid players who want to optimize their play, to provide this information in format that is easy to read and process, and to provide this information on demand (no need to wait for wiki pages to update their data for a new version of the game -- just rerun this script).

 Beware that a lot of data that is outputted is very raw and requires additional processing to obtain something usable.
 Also, some of the outputted data might